 Ghee is also a better choice if you have a milk allergy or lactose intolerance.
 Because ghee separates milk from the fat, you won’t find any lactose or milk proteins in this butter alternative.

 When it comes to cooking, ghee has a higher smoke point compared to its traditional butter counterpart.
 This means that next time you’re whipping up that asian stir fry, you’re less likely to inhale smoke or consume any carcinogenic byproduct that’s produced by drizzling your cooking oil into a searing pan.
 So, if you’re planning on frying, sauteing, or grilling, ghee might be a better choice.
 It will also add a sweet, nutty flavor and richness to any of your dishes.
 You can try melting it into your mashed potatoes, drizzling it on top of your veggies, or even tossing your popcorn with it.
 The only exception is with baked goods.
 If you love that classic buttery flavor in your favorite chocolate chip cookie recipe, then it might be best to stick with traditional butter.

 Now, back to the fat issue.

-I’ve seen ghee marketed as a “health food” but even the healthiest of foods can be overdone.
+Ghee is often marketed as a “health food” but even the healthiest of foods can be overdone.

 After all, it’s still a form of butter, and butter is a ‘use in proper portion’ kind of fat.
 A little healthy fat goes a long way, but too much can work against you in attaining or maintaining your health and weight goals.

-I’m a big fan of a little bit (think a teaspoon or two) of real nutrient dense fat at every meal.
+I’m a big fan of a little bit (think a teaspoon or two) of real nutrient dense fats at every meal.
 Add ghee to the list next to avocado, coconut or almonds as a fat food that can play a healthy role in your diet.